All About Meditation

 Trying to reduce stress and achieve a state of deep relaxation through meditation may actually prove stressful for some.
 Sitting cross-legged and motionless while keeping your spine in an upright position for a half-hour or more on a hard surface can be quite uncomfortable or painful.
 That’s particularly true for older people or others with arthritis of the knees or hips, even if they use a special meditation cushion or zafu.
 In ancient China and Japan, a zafu, (often translated as “sewn seat”) referred to a round cushion about 14 inches in diameter and 8 inches high that is used while meditating.
 Centuries ago, a zafu was constructed of cattail but this has long been replaced by heavy cloth coverings containing kapok and/or buckwheat.
 Zen Buddhist practitioners traditionally sit on a zafu since the cushion raises the hips and makes cross-legged sitting positions more stable.
 In addition to being a useful accessory, the zafu has now also become a symbol of Zen zazen practices.
 Before and after meditating, Zen practitioners often bow to the zafu, to fellow practitioners, and to the teacher and many follow prescribed precautions for respectfully handling the zafu when it is not being used.

 The problem is that these traditional zafus tend to become lumpy after repeated use and this can also put stress on the spine.
-About four years ago, Ron Green, a monk at the Zen Mountain Monastery in Mount Tremper, N.Y, received a swatch of a springy foam material as part of a mass mailing from Tempur-Pedic, a Swedish mattress manufacturer.
-Green heads the nonprofit Dharma Communications, an arm of the monastery that sells incense, meditation cloaks and other related products.
+About four years ago, Ron Green, a monk at the Zen Mountain Monastery in Mount Tremper, N.Y, received a swatch of springy foam material as part of a mass mailing from Tempur-Pedic, a Swedish mattress manufacturer.
+Green heads the nonprofit Dharma Communications, an arm of the monastery that sells incense, meditation cloaks, and other related products.
 The advertisement explained how the mattress molded itself to your shape but returned to its original shape when the pressure was removed.
 Green was impressed by how quickly and completely his sample did this when he crumpled it in his hand and then released it.
 It’s potential for improving the zafu was obvious and he and his Dharma associates began obtaining hundreds of samples of viscoelastic foam, looking for the right combination of weight and density.

 Orthopedists and physical therapists were consulted about how much give or resilience the zafu should have in order to encourage the best possible posture.
 Monks sewed prototypes by hand, then used them for meditation and offered feedback.
 An all-foam model was too soft for most, so a layer of buckwheat was added to the cushion’s base.
 The buckwheat compartment was zippered rather than sealed so that hulls could be removed or added based on individual preferences.
 The final Mountain Seat Zafu version, approved in 2004, comes in three sizes priced at $85 to $95.
 The response has been very encouraging with many people reporting that their back pain and other aches disappeared and that their legs didn’t go to sleep as much.

 Dharma Communications subsequently released its Tibetan Mountain Seat specifically designed for Tibetan Buddhists, who often meditate with their knees touching the ground.
-This is rectangular rather than circular, lower slung and sells for $125.00.
+This is rectangular rather than circular, lower-slung, and sells for $125.00.
 You can also obtain a Mountain Seat Zabuton for $125.00.
-The zabuton is the everyday cushion or mat found in Japanese homes that is used for eating, watching TV, reading and other activities.
+The zabuton is the everyday cushion or mat found in Japanese homes that are used for eating, watching TV, reading, and other activities.
 In Zen meditation, a zafu is usually placed on top of a zabuton to cushion the ankles from the floor.
-The new Mountain Seat Zabuton uses a layer of viscoelastic foam sandwiched between two thicker layers of cotton batting that provides excellent support for knees, hips and ankles, especially for those who meditate in a kneeling posture.
+The new Mountain Seat Zabuton uses a layer of viscoelastic foam sandwiched between two thicker layers of cotton batting that provides excellent support for knees, hips, and ankles, especially for those who meditate in a kneeling posture.
 Patents are pending for all of the above, which can be obtained at Dharma.net/monstore/ the monastery’s online store.
 Also available are traditional zafus and zabutons that are much less expensive.
 Proceeds from all sales go back to the Monastery.